 - Translation and Professional Communication Skills (5 credits)

-- ICT and Localisation Skills (5 credits)
+- ICT of the Localisation Industry (5 credits)

-The Higher Diploma in Advanced Languages and Global Communication is anchored in the School of Languages, Literatures and Cultures, UCC ranked in the top 100 institutions worldwide.
+he Higher Diploma in Advanced Languages and Global Communication is anchored in the School of Languages, Literatures and Cultures, UCC ranked in the top 100 institutions worldwide.
 It offers a vastly experienced teaching team, cutting-edge technology and superior facilities in which to build your language skills and enhance your employability.

 Students are encouraged to attend the many cultural events scheduled throughout the year and there are also opportunities for progression.
 Students graduating from the Higher Diploma can apply for a range of MA courses in languages including Translation Studies, Applied Linguistics or Languages and Cultures should they wish to continue their studies.

 We have already had success with Springboard courses over the past few years, here’s what one of our previous graduates said about their experiences:

 “Since graduating, I got a job at Voxpro in Mahon working at Google Technical Support.
 I chose the Springboard course because I thought it would be a chance to give my CV the extra edge it needed in this economy.
 Personally, I don't think I would have gotten the job if had not been for the course because it showed commitment and versatility.”